The regular 2024 Municipal Election is scheduled for April 2, 2024.

-Candidates will be able to circulate nomination petitions January 7 through January 27, 2020.
+Candidates will be able to circulate nomination petitions January 2024, specific dates to be provided at that time.

-During the April 7, 2020 regular election, Frisco voters will be electing a mayor and three (3) Council members.
-The highest vote getting Mayor candidate will be elected to a four-year term.
+During the April 2, 2024 regular election, Frisco voters will be electing the mayor and three (3) Council members.
 The three highest vote getting Council Member candidates will be elected to four-year terms.
 Town elections are non-partisan.

 The Council is the legislative and governing body of the Town.

 The Town of Frisco utilizes the “Council-Manager” form of government.
 The Council determines policies, enacts local legislation, adopts budgets, and appoints the Town Manager.
 The Town Manager executes the laws and administers the Town government.

 The Town Clerk’s office operates under the provisions of the Frisco Town Charter and the Colorado Municipal Election Code.

 There is only one election precinct for all regular and special elections of the Town.
 In order to be valid, a petition must contain a minimum of twenty-five signatures from registered voters residing in Frisco, excluding unincorporated areas: Bill’s Ranch, Evergreen, Frisco Heights, Frisco Terrace, Giberson Tract, Ophir Mountain, and Wiborg Park.
 No registered voter shall sign more than one nomination petition for each separate office to be filled in his municipality.

 Complete Town Council meeting agenda packets are available on the Town’s meeting calendar, on Friday prior to each Council meeting.
 Visit the Town’s website, click on “Meeting Calendar”, and you will be routed to the current month and then you can click on the date of the meeting you are looking for.
 Sign up to receive Town Council agendas.